Thraxerrrr/ShipsOfTheExiled/README.md

 #### Sudo Exile

-If you have the mod [Sudo Exile](https://steamcommunity.com/sharedfiles/filedetails/?id=2842779736) running, you can obtain the **ShipManager** permission, which will give you access to the Ship settings page:
+If you have the mod [Tot !
+Sudo](https://steamcommunity.com/sharedfiles/filedetails/?id=3036057084) installed, you can obtain the **ShipManager** permission, which will give you access to the Ship settings page:

 ![alt](docs/images/sote_sudo.jpg)